kalbek/Hack-Summit/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+Try to have these in your local machine

+- Git and GitHub
+- VS Code or any code editor

 ### Prerequisites

-In order to run this project you need a web browser
+In order to run this project you need
+- A web browser
+- Code editor

 ### Setup